KSJ-SINGH/Prediction-using-Decision-Tree-Algorithim/README.md

 ## Task 6: Prediction using Decision Tree Algorithim
 #### Author: Kunwardeep Singh Jagdev
 ---
+## Description:
+Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+A tree can be seen as a piecewise constant approximation.

+##### Some advantages of decision trees are:

+- Simple to understand and to interpret.
+Trees can be visualized.

+- Requires little data preparation.
+Other techniques often require data normalization, dummy variables need to be created and blank values to be removed.
+Note however that this module does not support missing values.

+- The cost of using the tree (i.e., predicting data) is logarithmic in the number of data points used to train the tree.

+- Able to handle both numerical and categorical data.
+However scikit-learn implementation does not support categorical variables for now.
+Other techniques are usually specialized in analyzing datasets that have only one type of variable.
+See algorithms for more information.

+- Able to handle multi-output problems.

+##### The disadvantages of decision trees include:

+- Decision-tree learners can create over-complex trees that do not generalize the data well.
+This is called overfitting.
+Mechanisms such as pruning, setting the minimum number of samples required at a leaf node or setting the maximum depth of the tree are necessary to avoid this problem.

+- Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
+This problem is mitigated by using decision trees within an ensemble.

+- Predictions of decision trees are neither smooth nor continuous, but piecewise constant
+---
 ## Project Goals:
 - Create a classifier which is able to predict the right class of the any new data fed to it.